jon-sundelof/jon-sundelof/README.md

 ### What I do for fun / hobbies
   - Programming 💻
   - Music 🎸
-  - working out / martial arts training 🥋
+  - Working out / Martial arts training 🥋

  ### What am i up to?